Sai-Myo-Myat/option-select/README.md

   - Deselects all items.
 - **`getSelectedItems(): T[]`**
   - Returns selected items in the same hierarchical structure as the input.

+## 🤝 Contributing

+Contributions are welcome!

+- Fork the repo and create your branch (git checkout -b feature/amazing-feature).

+- Install dependencies with yarn install.

+- Open a Pull Request.

+See CONTRIBUTING.md for more details.

 ## License